aliasgarxo/product-service-bb/README.md

-# product-service
+# Product Service

-This is a Rust app that simulates a product catalog.
-It is meant to be used in conjunction with the store-front and store-admin apps.
+This is a Rust-based API for the Best Buy product catalog.
+It allows employees to manage product inventory and customers to view product details.

-This app is a simple REST API that allows you to get a list of products, get a single product, update a product, and add a product.

-Products are loaded into memory and not persisted.
-So if the app is restarted, the products will be reloaded.

 ## Running the app locally

-The app does not rely on any other services, so you can run it locally without any other services running.
+The app runs independently of other services, so you can test it directly.

 ### Prerequisites